urbica/react-map-gl/docs/fullscreen-control.md

-A `ScaleControl` control displays the ratio of a distance on the map to the corresponding distance on the ground.
+A `FullscreenControl` control contains a button for toggling the map in and out of fullscreen mode.

 ```jsx
 <MapGL